The iphone12 has attacked the smartphone market. Have users been waiting for this model and does this model have the hallmarks of a market conqueror?

 Apple’s family cloud is a flagship product that would never be created in such a form in cooperation with operators.

 And here it is worthwhile to answer the question with whom it is easier for operators to cooperate when the operator and smartphone supplier want to implement a technology together.
 An example is WiFi calling.

 Cooperation of operators with Apple

-In addition, it must agree the terms of operation of these applications with smartphone suppliers.
+In addition, it must agree on the terms of operation of these applications with smartphone suppliers.